 There you have it!
 My 10 day road trip along the Wild Atlantic Way.
 I drove a total of 1,900 miles and made countless stops.
 It was all more than worth it, and now I carry the magic of Ireland’s coast with me.
 With some careful planning and a spirit of adventure, you can too!

-About Kearstin: I’m is a 25 year old Ohio native, who loves hammocks, grilled cheese, and Jesus.
+I’m is a 26 year old Ohio native, who loves hammocks, grilled cheese, and Jesus.
 I travelled internationally twice: once in college to Germany/Austria/Italy and a second time to Ireland!
-Currently I’m teaches middle school at an inclusion school for students with Autism and planning trips for my spring and summer breaks!
+Currently I’m a Special Ed Teacher and planning trips for my spring and summer breaks!
 Follow me on Instagram, @kearstinhickey.